gep13/gep13/input/blog/my-sister-and-partner-have-a-new-dog.md

 Title: My sister and partner have a new dog
 Published: 15/12/2008
 Tags:
-- German Shepherd
+- german shepherd
-- Harlo
+- harlo
-- Sister
+- sister
 ---

 I am very jealous!!!
 My sister and her partner have just got a new dog, a German Shepherd.
 Her name is Harlo, and she is 7 weeks old.
 You can see some pictures of her below: